George Thorne (footballer): Derby County

 On 18 July 2014, Derby County agreed a fee with West Bromwich Albion for Thorne.
 The following day, after agreeing personal terms and passing a medical, Thorne joined Derby on a four-year contract.
 It is predicted the fee was between £2.6 million and £3.2 million.

 On 22 July 2014, Thorne suffered a cruciate knee ligament injury during a friendly match against Zenit Saint Petersburg and was ruled out of football for up to nine months.

 Having fought hard to get back to fitness and into the first team again, on 7 May 2016, Thorne suffered a broken leg during the final league game of the season against Ipswich Town and was ruled out of football for over a year.
 This was due to a number of complications during operations and his recovery, and despite having the ability and football brain, he was physically not the same player after this injury.

 Thorne joined League One club Luton Town on 7 January 2019 on loan until the end of 2018–19.

 Oxford United

 He joined another League One club, Oxford United, on 19 August 2019 on loan until January 2020.
 The loan was made permanent on 22 January 2020, with Thorne signing a contract until the end of the 2019–20 season.
 In August 2020, Oxford announced that Thorne has been released by mutual consent.

 Bedford Town

 On 12 September 2022, Thorne signed for Southern League Premier Division Central club Bedford Town.

 International career

 Thorne was called up to England Under-16 on 23 October 2008 for the Victory Shield, in which England had to face Wales U16.
 He made his England U16 debut, coming on in the 58th minute and making an assist for England.
 In May 2010, Thorne helped the under-17 team win their first ever European Championship, coming off the bench in the final as England triumphed 2–1 over Spain.

+Coaching career

+In May 2023, Thorne was appointed assistant manager of United Counties League Premier Division South side St Neots Town.
+After just a few months, he departed the club.

+In September 2025, Thorne was appointed Emerging Talent Coach at League Two club Cambridge United.